x-team/handbook/onboarding-guide/technicalities/technicalities.md

 Once you receive the invoice period notification, go to our [Invoice App](https://xteamdevs.appspot.com/).
 There, you will find your payment profile, which you’ll have to fill out the first time you’re there.
 On top, you have the options to **Request Time Off** and **Submit Invoice**.

 > **IMPORTANT** — Fill out the banking info _**before**_ you start a new invoice.

+**Overtime**
+Any overtime you're thinking of doing or told to do by the Partner _has to be cleared with your account manager (Jake, Luke, Brad) before you do it_.
+If you're working on internal projects, clear any potential overtime in advance with Paul.

 **Request Time Off**
 You should always **request time off at least a month in advance**, preferably more.
 However, we understand that unexpected things happen, and if at all within our power, we'll have your back in emergencies.